 It's risky business, and Progressive loves it.
 Long a leader in nonstandard, high-risk personal auto insurance, Progressive has motored beyond its traditional business into standard-risk and preferred auto insurance, as well as other personal-use vehicle coverage (motorcycles, RVs, and snowmobiles) through carriers including majority-owned American Strategic Insurance.
 Progressive also offers commercial policies for heavy trucks, vans, and lighter trucks.
 It writes a bit of professional liability insurance for directors and officers, as well.
 The company markets directly to consumers online and by phone, and through more than 35,000 independent agents who account for the majority of its business.

-Personal insurance accounted for 85% of the company's 2014 revenues while commercial auto represented 9%.
-Other indemnity and service business accounts for less than 1% of the company's revenues, while fees and other revenues account for 2%.
+Personal insurance accounted for 83% of the company's 2015 revenues while commercial auto represented 12%.
+Other indemnity and service business accounts for less than 1% of the company's revenues, while fees and other revenues account for 1%.
 Progressive offers coverage to auto insurance customers, underwritten by third-party insurance carriers.
 Progressive also offers personal umbrella insurance that provides coverage for the extras in life, such as personal injury and legal defense.
-The company had 13.8 million policies in force at the end of 2014.
+Majority-owned subsidiary American Strategic Insurance provides home insurance.
+Progressive had 14.3 million policies in force at the end of 2015.

 Progressive has more than 50 subsidiaries, one mutual insurance affiliate, and a limited partnership investment affiliate.

-Progressive operates throughout the US and sells personal auto insurance on via Internet in Australia.
+Progressive operates more than 450 offices throughout the US and sells personal auto insurance on via Internet in Australia.

-In addition to its headquarters, additional offices, and call center operations in Mayfield Village, Ohio, the company owns locations in Colorado Springs, Colorado; Tampa, Florida; and Tempe, Arizona.
+In addition to its headquarters, additional offices, and call center operations in Mayfield Village, Ohio, the company owns locations in Colorado Springs, Colorado; Tampa and St. Petersburg, Florida; and Tempe, Arizona.

 Sales and Marketing

-Its US customer service group (which support policy servicing, agency distribution, claims, and direct sales operations) are located at call centers in Mayfield Village, Ohio; Austin, Texas; Tampa, Florida; Sacramento, California; Tempe, Arizona; and Colorado Springs, Colorado.
+Its US customer service group (which support policy servicing, agency distribution, claims, and direct sales operations) are located at call centers in Mayfield Village, Ohio; Tampa and St. Petersburg, Florida; Sacramento, California; Tempe, Arizona; and Colorado Springs, Colorado.

 Organic growth has lifted the company's revenues every year since 2008.
-They grew by 7% in 2014 on growth in the personal lines of business as rates increased and customers bought higher premium policies.
-Commercial product rate increases also led to an overall premium increase.
+Revenue grew 8% in 2015 on growth in the personal lines of business as rates increased and customers bought higher premium policies.
+Policy growth and higher average premium policies also led to an overall 15% increase on commercial lines premiums.
 The company has been working on providing its customers with new insurance options (as well as increasingly investing in marketing efforts), which has paid off in higher revenues.
+For example, higher media spend helped the company secure more than 400,000 new policies during 2015.

 Unlike some insurers who, in fat markets, earn more from their investments than their premiums, more than 90% of Progressive's revenues have historically come from policy premiums.